xvnpw/fabric-agent-action/README.md

 ## Contributing

-Issues and pull requests welcome!
-Please follow the existing code style and include tests for new features.
+Contributions are welcome!
+Please open issues and pull requests.
+Ensure that you follow the existing code style and include tests for new features.

 ## License